-MFS and the panel conclude that OBF is working well as a policy tool across the four participating landowners' holdings.
-The issues discovered over the past two years are being addressed appropriately.
+MFS and the panel conclude that OBF works well as a policy tool across the four participating landowners' holdings.
+Any issues discovered are being addressed appropriately.
 Participating landowners are fulfilling their responsibilities and demonstrating the value of practicing sound silviculture and protecting important public values, all under the regular oversight of MFS staff and the panel.